pattan9955/tp/docs/DevOps.md

 ### Code coverage

 As part of CI, this project uses Codecov to generate coverage reports.
-Here are the steps to set up CodeCov for a fork of this repository.
+Here are the step to set up CodeCov for a fork of this repository.

 1. Sign up with Codecov using your GitHub account [here](https://codecov.io/signup).
 1. Once you are inside Codecov web app, add your fork to CodeCov.